abiiranathan/hmis/README.md

 `C:\Users\username\hmis.sqlite3`.
 You can customize this with an environment variable HMIS_DB.

-> If you are updating from tag v1, your database is in the same location as your main binary.
-> ** First copy your database *db.sqlite3* from `C:\ProgramFiles\HMIS\db.sqlite3` to another location before uninstalling the previous version.
-> After updating, go to Backup menu and restore the data to the new database.

 ## Known issues

 HMIS uses a sqlite3 database.
 When running HMIS on windows, you may get an `Error opening database`.
 This is because the application needs read and write permissions on the C:\ drive.